 The final stanza is the speaker’s last plea for the listener to return to her.
 She asks that this person allow her “winds caress thee” and let her be “They comrade.”
 The speaker wants to be close to the listener, but is unable to do so due to the walls this person has put up.

-Her final appeal is to state that fact that there is no one on the planet that can do for “you” what she is able.
+Her final appeal is to state the fact that there is no one on the planet that can do for “you” what she is able.
 She is the only one who can “bless” the listener.
 Therefore, he/she should “return and dwell” alongside her.